CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-adding-utility-storage.md

 {{{
-"title": "Dedicated Cloud Compute - Adding Unified Storage", "date": "06-01-2017",
+"title": "Dedicated Cloud Compute - Adding Utility Storage", "date": "05-08-2018",
 "author": "",
 "attachments": [],
 "related-products" : [],
 "contentIsHTML": false
 }}}

-### Unified Storage – Standard Increments
+### Utility Storage – Standard Increments

-With Unified Storage, customers have the choice of block or file storage.
+With Utility Storage, customers have the choice of block or file storage.
 They can also choose from multiple performance levels, including:

 |  Performance Level  |  Increments   |  IOPS  |
 |---------------------|---------------|--------|